Employee Communications: Colorado

 - Colorado employers must communicate certain information to their employees via required postings.
 See Required Workplace Postings.

 - Colorado employers should ensure that communications do not unintentionally alter the at-will status of their employees.
 See Employment at Will.

-- Restrictive covenants in Colorado are governed by statute.
+- Noncompete agreements in Colorado are governed by statute.
 See Restrictive Covenants in Employment.